Queensland Performing Arts Centre

-The Queensland Performing Arts Centre (also known as QPAC) is part of the Queensland Cultural Centre and is located on the corner of Melbourne Street and Grey Street in Brisbane's South Bank precinct.
-Opened in 1985, it includes the Lyric Theatre, Concert Hall, Playhouse and Cremorne Theatre.
+The Queensland Performing Arts Centre (also known as QPAC) is a performing arts centre located on the corner of Melbourne Street and Grey Street in Brisbane's South Bank precinct.
+Opened in 1985, the venue forms part of the Queensland Cultural Centre, and includes the Lyric Theatre, Concert Hall, Playhouse, Cremorne Theatre and Glasshouse Theatre.

 History

 QPAC was designed by local architect Robin Gibson in the mid-1970s, after State Cabinet formally recognised in 1972 the need for a new Queensland Art Gallery and a new major performing arts centre, in addition to a new location for the Queensland Museum and State Library.
-It was opened by the Duke of Kent in 1985.
+It was opened by the Duke of Kent on 20 April 1985.

 Although originally opened as the Queensland Performing Arts Complex, after years of resisting the popular mis-naming of the building, it was officially changed to the "Queensland Performing Arts Centre" and all signage was altered to match.

 Opening with only 3 stages, the Lyric Theatre, the Concert Hall and the Cremorne Theatre, the Centre was designed with expansion in mind.
 In 1998 the Playhouse was opened, ending the original extension plans.
 A fifth and final theatre (seating 1500–1700) was announced in late May 2018 with a budget of $125 million.
 It was under construction as of 2018.

 In 2017, QPAC hosted more than 1.3 million visitors to more than 1,200 performances.

 Programming

 Each year QPAC hosts over 1,200 performances across its four theatres and outdoor spaces.
-The centre's versatile venues accommodate a wide variety of performance including dance, musicals, theatre, opera, comedy and contemporary and classical music concerts featuring leading Queensland, Australian and international actors, dancers, musicians, artists and companies.
-In addition, QPAC co-produces and invests in some of Australia's most innovative and successful shows and free outdoor programs.
+The centre's venues accommodate a wide variety of performance including dance, musicals, theatre, opera, comedy and contemporary and classical music concerts that feature Queensland, Australian and international actors, dancers, musicians, artists and companies.
+In addition, QPAC co-produces and invests in some of Australia's innovative and successful shows and free outdoor programs.

 In recent years, QPAC has presented some of the world's leading artists and companies in the QPAC International Series including Paris Opera Ballet in 2020, Bolshoi Ballet in 2019, La Scala Theatre Ballet in 2018, The Royal Ballet in 2017, Bolshoi Ballet in 2013, Hamburg Ballet, Hamburg State Opera and Hamburg Philharmonic in 2012 and American Ballet Theatre in 2014.

 QPAC produces the Out of the Box Festival for children 8 years and under, and Clancestry program, as part of the QPAC First Nations Program which recognises the significant role First Nations of Australia have contributed and continue to contribute to Queensland's historical, creative and cultural landscapes.

 QPAC is the performance home for Queensland's leading performing arts companies – Queensland Ballet, Queensland Theatre Company, Opera Queensland, Queensland Youth Orchestras and Queensland Symphony Orchestra.
 In addition, QPAC regularly hosts many of Australia's leading performing arts companies including The Australian Ballet, Sydney Dance Company, Australian Chamber Orchestra and Bangarra Dance Theatre.